Two people found dead in Punggol HDB flat; case classified as unnatural death

 SINGAPORE: The police are investigating a case of unnatural death after two elderly people were found dead in a Housing and Development Board flat in Punggol.

-In response to queries from CNA, the police said they were alerted to a case at Block 408B Northshore Drive at about 6.25am on Friday (Feb 27).
+In response to a CNA query, the police said they were alerted to a case at Block 408B Northshore Drive at about 6.25am on Friday (Feb 27).

 "Upon arrival, officers found a man and a woman lying motionless in a residential unit," said the police.